Bobbyperson/BetterBan/README.md

 ## Purpose

 The Northstar Docker image recreates the R2Northstar folder on each startup, which contains banlist.txt.
 This mod essentially recreates and improves on the ability to ban players.
-This mod requires Karma's Admin Abuse mod as a dependency.
+You are able to send who is and isn't banned to an API via a custom version of laundmo's parseable logs.

 ## Features